tekperfect/devops-docs/docs/courses/10-Networking/home.md

 # 🏆 Learning Outcomes

-> Students by the end of the course will be able to...
+> Students by the end of the course will be able to troubleshooot basic and intermediate network issues.
+Understand the concpets related to the OSI model and how to troubleshoot them along with the use of common networking tools and commands.

-1. Understand operating systems
+1. Understand operating system networking commands
-1. Undertand setup maintanance, and security
+1. Undertand troubleshoot and use critical thinking to solve common networking issues
-1. Create basic scripts
+1. Create basic scripts to gather data to solve common netowrk issues

 # 📚 Lessons